DBT for Adolescents

 - Individual DBT therapy (one or more times per week)

-- Skills training class with the teen and at least one adult on a weekly basis
+- Skills training class with the teen and at least one parent or caregiver on a weekly basis

 - Brief between-session consultation with your therapist